BirchKwok/lynsedb/docs/quickstart.md

 pip install "lynsedb[embeddings]"
 ```

-Native Linux and macOS environments are supported.
-Native Windows environments
+Native Linux, macOS, and Windows environments are supported.
+On Windows, the
-are not supported; on Windows, use WSL 2 (Windows Subsystem for Linux) or
-Docker.
+Rust core is built natively with MSVC.

 ```python
 import numpy as np